 - Intimate Check-ins -- at the outset of meetings, have members report briefly on their recent self-development effort(s).

-- Issue Discussions -- sponsor conversations on racial-justice or other key issues and/or co-sponsor such events with other groups.
+- Issue Discussions -- convene or co-convene conversations on racial-justice or other key issues.

-- Shared Affirmations -- have the group endorse a statement of principles and values that encourages members to support each other in their self-development, such as "Change Myself, Change the World: A Commitment".
+- Shared Affirmations -- have your group endorse a statement of principles and values that encourages members to support each other in their self-development, such as "Change Myself, Change the World: A Commitment".

-- Ask Questions -- when you meet with friends, ask many questions, not just one or two polite ones.
-Be curious.
-Ask follow-up questions to deepen your understanding of how other people view themselves and the world.
-See what you can learn.
-Talk less and listen more.
-Watch screens less and connect with humans more.
-These simple questions work well: Why?
+- Ask Questions -- ask follow-up questions, not just one or two polite ones; talk less and listen more.
+Ask questions like: Why?
 Why not?
 How did you feel about that?
 What are you feeling?
 How might you achieve that goal?
 Can you tell me more?
 What’s been on your mind lately?
-Other options include: What’s your passion?
+What’s your passion?
 What’s the purpose of your life?
-Why not ask questions like that and listen carefully to the answers?
-Improve your friendships by becoming a better listener.
+Improve friendships by becoming a better listener.

-- Twenty Questions -- take turns with a friend asking twenty questions, keeping in mind that the purpose for doing so is to get to know each other more fully.
+- Twenty Questions -- take turns with one or more fellow members asking twenty questions to know each other more fully.
 Answer the questions briefly, spontaneously, and honestly.
 Afterwards, take some time to reflect on the experience together.
-Do the same with a group of friends, taking turns.
-If it’s a fairly large group, maybe limit answers to thirty seconds and select respondents randomly, to add a bit more fun to the “game.”

-- Informal Groups -- some ways group members can meet informally apart from official meetings to support each other with their self-development.
+- Informal Groups -- apart from official meetings, members who meet informally in small groups use the following methods to support each other with their self-development.

-- Personal Discussions -- a member presents a poem, aphorism, song, essay or some other meaningful piece for discussion.
+- Spirit Conversations -- a member presents a poem, aphorism, song, essay or some other meaningful piece for discussion.
 The group meets regularly, perhaps monthly.
 It sets a time limit, such as one hour or ninety minutes.
 To assure rapport and trust, membership may be by invitation only, with the group deciding on invitations.

-- Soul Sessions -- invite a close friend to decide on a third person to join the two of you in “speaking from the heart” confidentially.
+- Soul Sessions -- members gather to “speak from the heart” confidentially.
 That’s it.
 No other agenda.
 The gatherings take place in a person’s home or at a community center.
-Before adjourning, evaluate the session, consider inviting others, and decide together who if anyone will be invited.
-If the group grows to include several or more individuals, consider using a “talking stick” that involves speakers recognizing the next speaker by handing them an object.
+Before adjourning, they evaluate the session, consider inviting others, and decide together who if anyone will be invited.
+If the group grows to include several or more individuals, they may use a “talking stick” that involves speakers recognizing the next speaker by handing them an object.

-- A Mutual Support Network -- develop a loose network of groups that encourage their members to support each other with their self-development, and establish ways they can occasionally share information about their efforts.
+- A Mutual Support Network -- develop a loose network of groups that encourage their members to support each other with their self-development and occasionally share information about their efforts, online and in person.